Levi-Breedlove/AnyCompany-Bicycle-Shop/README.md

     - Visit /order_history/ to view a history of all previous orders stored in the system.
       ![Django Bicycle Parts E-commerce Application](./django/media/orderhistory1.png)

-## Potential Implementations
-**This Django-based bicycle shop is functional for demo and testing, but there are key opportunities to expand the project:**

-- **User Features to Add:**
-  - [ ] User Login/Register	Enable personal order history, authentication, and secure sessions

-  - [ ] Shopping Cart Page	Allow users to build a cart before submitting, with item remove/edit

-  - [ ] Stripe Integration	Add real payment processing using Stripe Checkout

-  - [ ] Order Tracking View	Allow users to track past orders and print receipts

-  - [ ] Image Previews	Add thumbnails in admin and checkout confirmation

-  - [ ] Quantity Updates in Cart	Support dynamic quantity changes and real-time total updates

-  - [ ] Email Order Receipt	Send confirmation emails using Django's email backend (SMTP)

-- **The AnyCompany Bicycle Shop application successfully demonstrates core e-commerce functionality using Django:**
-  - Dynamic product listing

-  - Server-side order processing

-  - Model relationships (Product → Order_Item → Order)

-  - Admin-based inventory management

-  - With additional layers like authentication, payment flow, and interactive cart features, this project can evolve into a robust, real-world shopping solution.

 ## AWS Deployment

 This application is designed to be deployed on AWS Elastic Beanstalk and migrated to RDS as a database.